3.3 Norfolk Local Assessment Protocol

 For cases where there are no child protection concerns but where the child is believed to be a Child in Need, the assessment will be completed under Section 17 of the Children Act 1989.
 At the start of the assessment, the social worker will see the children individually, discuss with the team manager and agree with the family the length of time it will take for the assessment to be completed within 35 working days.

 Assessments carried out for looked after children will also be completed within 35 working days and focus on the child’s developmental progress, including his/her health, and the desired outcomes for the child, taking account of the wide range of influences which affect a child’s development both positively and negatively, using the Assessment Framework.
-These assessments take place in consultation with family members and carers and well as the child themselves, and will be shared accordingly.
+These assessments take place in consultation with family members, the wider family network and carers and well as the child themselves, and will be shared accordingly.

 The team manager and social worker will discuss the progress of the assessment prior to the anticipated completion date.
 If there are valid reasons for the assessment not being completed within the agreed timeframe, this will be recorded and a revised timeframe will be set if appropriate.
 The reason for delay must be valid and approved by the team manager.